CharlesSkelton/babel/babel/readme.txt

 Babel for kdb+
 allows jdbc compatible databases to be queried directly from kdb+.

-Start it with
+Start it with (e.g. if connecting to mysql)

-java -jar babel.jar 6868
+java -jar babel.jar 6868 com.mysql.jdbc.Driver

+which is of the pattern

+java -jar babel.jar listeningport jdbcdriver1 jdbcdriver2 ... jdbcdriverN

+Actual output is similar to

-skelton8:dist cskelton$ java -jar babel.jar 6868
+$java -jar babel.jar 6868 com.mysql.jdbc.Driver
 Babel for kdb+ Version 1.0 beta
 2008.01.08 11:42:13.839 Listening on port 6868 for connections...
 2008.01.08 11:42:22.818 New connection from /127.0.0.1:62929